+Investment risk

-Investment risk The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to high quality corporate bond yields; if the return on plan asset is below this rate, it will create a plan deficit.
-Interest rate risk A decrease in the bond interest rate will increase the plan liability but this will be partially offset by an increase in the return on the plan's debt investments.
+The present value of the defined benefit plan liability is calculated using a discount rate determined by reference to high quality corporate bond yields; if the return on plan asset is below this rate, it will create a plan deficit.

+A decrease in the bond interest rate will increase the plan liability but this Interest rate risk will be partially offset by an increase in the return on the plan's debt investments.

 Longevity risk The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
 An increase in the life expectancy of the plan participants will increase the plan's liability.
-Salary risk The present value of the defined benefit plan liability is calculated by reference to the future salaries of plan participants.
-As such, an increase in the salary of the plan participants will increase the plan's liability.